wyattis/kengen/README.md

 # KenKen
 [KenKen](https://en.wikipedia.org/wiki/KenKen) are mathematical puzzles similar to [Sudoku]().
-They must include exactly one of each number in each column and row while also generating correct solutions to the math.
+They must include exactly one of each number in each column and row while also solving the simple math problems arranged throughout the board.

 This library generates KenKen puzzles of any size and is capable of rendering them as images.